filrg/pcprep/USAGE.md

 ##### `sample <ratio> <binary>`
   Sample the processing point cloud given a ratio.
 - `ratio=FLOAT`
-  Specifies the sample ratio compare to the processing point cloud.
+  Specifies the sample ratio compared to the processing point cloud.
 - `binary=0|1`
   Strategy for sampling.
   | Value | Description                 |